UnknowingBulb/tic-tac-toe/README.md

 Here I'm learning how to work with HTML, css, reactJS, ASP.NET.

 ## TO-DO
-		✔do some web front-end
+		✔ do some web front-end
-		✔update play field on other player move
+		✔ update play field on other player move
 		- do controllers async (where it's possible).
 Maybe won't be done
 		- database storage (sql, redis or smth else + Entity Framework?)
-		- show errors on front-end
+		✔ show errors on front-end
 		- allow to user input on user creation (for now it's hardcode)
 		- remove start project files (mostly js)
 		- organize project files
 		- fix formatting
+		- do cool front-end styles (css)
 		- do TODOs, fix comments
 		- do Docker file for run in Docker
 		- add credentials (in bottom or another page)